DC Area Performances

 - A Dictionary of Vocal Terminology (1983) , Cornelius L. Reid.
 Recital Publications

 - Essays on the Nature of Singing (1992), Cornelius L. Reid.
-Recital Publications If you only read one of his books, this is the one.
-It is his most recent, which reflects his pedagogy after 50 years of teaching and research.
-As radical and refreshing today as Bel Canto was in 1950, but much easier reading due to better editing.
+Recital Publications.
+An easier read than some of his earlier books, and a good introduction to Reid’s ideas of “functional training”.
+As radical and refreshing today as Bel Canto was in 1950.

 Helpful Books for All